 Beaver Lake: Take a stroll by this small lake in North Asheville at this great bird watching sanctuary.
 Read about Beaver Lake Bird Sanctuary.

-French Broad River Park: One of Asheville's most beautiful parks, the park meanders alongside the tranquil French Broad River, and features a vast area of open green space with old trees, a wildflower garden, a paved greenway for biking and walking, a gazebo, picnic tables and grills, an observation deck, and a small playground.
+French Broad River Park: This beautiful park in West Asheville meanders alongside the tranquil French Broad River, and features a vast area of open green space with old trees, a wildflower garden, a paved greenway for biking and walking, a gazebo, picnic tables and grills, an observation deck, and a small playground.
 The Dog Park features a large fenced-in area made for exercising and socializing your pooch!
 (See more pet-friendly Asheville.)
 Located at Amboy Rd. and Riverview Dr. in west Asheville.
-To reserve the gazebo, contact 828-259-5738.
+To reserve the gazebo, go to the Asheville Parks web site.
 Adjacent is Carrier Park.

 Montford Climbing Wall offers 12 top roped routes and plenty of bouldering to challenge all levels of climbers.
 A variety of classes and special group packages are available.
-Located at the Montford Center, 34 Pearson Dr., 828-253-3714.
+Located at the Montford Center, 34 Pearson Dr.

 Martin Luther King, Jr. Park: Centrally located in downtown Asheville, this park pays homage to a great civil rights leader, Dr. Martin Luther King, Jr., with a life-size memorial statue set in a landscaped courtyard.
 The park includes a lighted ballfield with concession, restrooms, a playground, picnic tables and grills, and a picnic shelter.
 The park is located off Martin Luther King, Jr. Drive in central Asheville.
-To reserve the ballfield contact the Athletics Division, 828-251-4024 or 828-251-4026.
+To reserve the ballfield, go to the Asheville Parks web site

 Richmond Hill Park is Asheville's largest wooded city park.
 At 183 forested, hilly acres, this park is unique and irreplaceable.
 It connects the French Broad River and its adjoining wetland complex with the drier woods of the uplands.
 Its strength is its size, as this park caters to a wide variety of outdoor activities such as disc golf, mountain biking, hiking, jogging, dog walking, bird watching and just seeking serenity.
 The Richmond Hill Disc Golf Course is a heavily wooded course with elevation changes in abundance.
 A full 18 holes are available for play.
 Installed in 2001, this course was designed with the serious player in mind.
 The primary tee box placement is set for the advanced/professional player, although many holes contain alternate/amateur tee box placements.
 Richmond Hill Disc Golf Course, with its lengthy 6,093 feet, is arguably the most challenging and exciting woods course in the country.